-Binding files in BizTalk is an XML file that contains information of receive send ports there locations.
+Answer: Binding files in BizTalk is an XML file that contains information to receive send ports in their locations.
 It is usually used when you make a deployment.
 We make MSI separately without bindings.

 The subscribers would indicate the message they would like to receive by a set of criteria or filters.

 Thereby, whenever a message is posted or published to the message box database, a subscriber will be able to get the message based on the filters or criteria mentioned while subscribing.
 The filters can be specified only on the promoted fields on the message.

 21. What is the BAM portal?